PODCAST How New Yorkers (and New York City itself) changed the way the world laughs.

 Derrick Comedy (featuring Donald Glover) at Uprights Citizens Brigade, 2012

-After listening to the show on the history of New York City comedy, check out these shows in our back catalog that we referenced.
+After listening to the show on the history of New York City comedy, check out these shows in our back catalog.

 Our thanks to Nat Towson and Billy Procida for providing some guidance on the recent history of New York stand-up.